LimeChain/gosemble/docs/2-go-to-wasm.md

 **Parallelism**

-## TinyGo
+## 2.5.
+TinyGo

 It is a subset of Go with very different goals from the standard Go.
-It is a new compiler and runtime aimed to support many different small embedded devices with a single processor core that require certain optimizations mostly toward size.
+It is an alternative compiler and runtime aimed to support many different small embedded devices with a single processor core that require certain optimizations mostly toward size.

 *Goals*
 * Have very small binary sizes.